Year 6 2025 - 2026

 RE

 For RE we will continue to use the Questful RE planning.
-This half term we will explore the question: Is every persons journey the same?
+This term we will explore the questions: What is the nature and character of God?
+Have you discovered any beliefs about God in common across different faiths? and how does having faith affect people’s lives?

 Justice and Responsibilty

-As we continue to live our lives and act out the teachings of Jesus, we will look to be courageous advocates and support hte work of conservations.
+As we continue to live our lives and act out the teachings of Jesus, we will look to be courageous advocates.

 PE